Roland Hsu is director of research of the Chinese Railroad Workers in North America Project.

 Hsu’s contributions to the growth of the Europe Center included building multiple research scholar exchange and fellowships (with new funding) for residencies at the Europe Center.
 Hsu also cultivated institutional partnerships with more than six European universities for on-going cooperative programming and scholar exchange.

-Previously at Stanford, Hsu served as:
+Previously at Stanford, Hsu has held the following appointments:

 Hsu earned his Ph.D. in Modern European History at the University of Chicago.
 He holds an M.A. in Art History from Chicago, and a dual B.A. in Art History and also English Literature from the University of California, Berkeley.